 The FIEs shall declare and settle relevant tax with the competent tax bureau before dividend distribution.

-Considering tax issue is quite systematic and comprehensive, so here in this article we would like to give a general idea this regard and it is advisable for the FIEs and the foreign shareholders to consult with their tax advisors for more professional and case-by-case solution.
+Considering tax issue is quite systematic and comprehensive, it is advisable for the FIEs and the foreign shareholders to consult with their tax advisors for a case-by-case analysis.

 - Make up losses of previous years (if any)